Last Updated on

 - 9 tablespoons granulated sugar

 - 200 ml/ 6.7 fl.oz/ ¾ cup + 2 tablespoons milk

-- To make the caramel, start by weighing 100 g/ 3.5 oz/ 1 cup of the ground and roasted walnuts and set them aside.
+- To make the caramel, start by weighing 100 g/ 3.5 oz/ 1 cup of the roasted and ground walnuts and set them aside.
 Place a sheet of aluminum foil on a large plate.
 Place 5 tablespoons of the sugar in a non-stick pan.
 Let it caramelize taking care that it doesn't get too dark.
-Take off the heat and stir in the 100 g/ 1 cup walnuts you have just weighed.
-Spread this mixture on the aluminum foil and let get completely cold.
+Take off the heat and stir in the walnuts you have just weighed.
+Spread this mixture on the aluminum foil and let it get completely cold.

-- To make the cream beat the egg yolks with 8 tablespoons sugar and the vanilla sugar until pale and creamy.
-Slowly add the milk and incorporate.
-Pour the mixture into a sauce pan and place on a very low flame.
+- Beat the egg yolks with 9 tablespoons sugar until pale and creamy.
+Slowly add the milk and incorporate it.
+Pour the mixture into a saucepan and place it on a very low flame.
 Stir continuously with a wooden spoon until the mixture thickens, it took me 15 minutes on a very low flame.
-Set aside, place a piece of plastic foil on top to prevent it from getting a skin and let get cold.
+Set aside, place a piece of plastic foil on top to prevent it from getting skin and let get cold.